Jsnnmsc/claude-code-learning-marketplace/README.md

 1. Ask for output format preference
 2. Find the authentication entry point
 3. Trace the complete execution path
-4. Show data flow and transformations
+4. Save the flow analysis to `.codebase-analysis/flow-authentication-[timestamp].md`
-5. Highlight key decision points
+5. Display the results and provide the file path

-6. Save the flow analysis for future reference
+Open the file in your editor to see the complete flow trace with diagrams.

 ### Example 3: Learning Domain Concepts